stan-alam/PythonREST/README.md

     these specifications along with best practices.

-    I will also include some Test Driven development practices when applicable.
+    I will also include Test Driven development practices when and where applicable.